 Believe me, I understand how difficult it can be at times.
 You are out for a great day of fishing with your wife or girlfriend, or if you are truly favored by the gods (TIC), — both!

 Your wife is harping on you for a new Chrysler Town & Country to get the kids to soccer practice and the girlfriend won’t leave you alone about the Versace dress that she wants¹.

 A record setting Bluefin has just hit your trolling rig and your thoughts go to selling this fish to some Sushi joint for $15,000.00, which should just about cover the cost of the dress.
 Are you still thinking about your boat?...
 Remember, stay focused.
 You still are responsible for the safety of the boat and everyone on board.

-Navigate — At all times know where you are and where you are going.
+At all times know where you are and where you are going.
 Preferably something a little more accurate than just knowing the name of the body of water you are on or proudly telling your guests; "That’s America over there".
-At least sharpen your skills to the point that you can proclaim with some certainty "That’s California, (I think)".
+At least sharpen your skills to the point that you can proclaim with some certainty "That’s California," (I think).

-Communicate — Whenever you are in doubt, communicate!
+Whenever you are in doubt, communicate!
 Worried about the fact that you might be embarrassed you might be, or that you will sound stupid asking someone what the clearance of that bridge is up ahead?
-Think about how stupid you will look when the mast of your boat is in the cockpit with you.
+Well then think about how stupid you are going to look when the mast of your boat is in the cockpit with you.
 Not sure what the intentions of that tug and tow heading directly at you are?
 ASK!

 And finally for those of you who remember Hill Street Blues — "Be Safe Out There!"